jfeiwell/jfeiwell.github.io/_posts/Notes/2020-12-07-investing-thesis.md

 ---
 All else being equal, the team with the better distribution strategy will win.

-All else being equal, the team that ruthlessly executes (vs the competition) long term will win.
+All else being equal, the team that ruthlessly and relentlessly executes (vs the competition) long term will win.

 Financing is a function of the business model.
 The arguments over raising vs bootstrapping are akin to debating whether to take a car or airplane, it’s entirely dependent on where you’re going and when you need to get there.
 Opendoor needed a lot of cash to get off the ground, Instagram didn’t.